jbdrvl/cryptography/RC4/README.md

 # RC4 Algorithm
 This Python script is meant to present the basic RC4 algorithm, which is/was used in WEP, WPA, TLS/SSL (now prohibited), and [more](https://en.wikipedia.org/wiki/RC4#RC4-based_protocols).

-    Copyright (C) 2018 Jean-Baptiste DURVILLE

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## THEORY
 RC4 is a **stream cipher**: it encrypts/decrypts all bytes one at a time.<br/>
 To do so, it generates a **pseudo-random keystream** with the help of a secret key, and uses it to encrypt the plainText with a binary XOR, byte after byte.<br/>